 The Washington D.C. native had been picked by the selectors after a stunning win at the World Triathlon Championship Series (WTCS) 2021 season opener in Yokohama, Japan.
-She would then leave her maiden Olympics with a silver medal from the Mixed Relay.
+She would then leave her maiden Olympic Games with a silver medal from the Mixed Relay.

-Based in Boulder, Colorado, Taylor is part of the Origin Performance Squad, which includes US national team members Eli Hemming and Matt McElroy, and she is coached by Ian O’Brien and Erin Carson.
+Based in Boulder, Colorado, Taylor is part of the Origin Performance Squad, which includes US national team members Matt McElroy and Gillian Cridge, and she is coached by Ian O’Brien and Erin Carson.
 Taylor moved to the Mountain West after studying psychology at Ivy League school Cornell – graduating in 2020.
 Whilst at Cornell, Taylor, who had raced in cross country events since her second year at Sidwell Friends School, represented the university’s cross country team as well as its track and field, diving and swimming teams.

 Despite participating in so many different sports at university, Taylor has credited her Cornell coaches Artie Smith and Mike Henderson for allowing her to prioritise triathlon training during her time in New York.
 Taylor believes Smith’s training schedule, which involved no tempo or long runs, improved her performance so much that she entered the triathlon national championships as a junior.

 Known for her bike strength, Taylor produced a cycling masterclass in August 2021 during the World Triathlon Championships Finals in Edmonton where she finished first, beating Tokyo 2020 gold medallist Flora Duffy and fellow USA athlete Katie Zaferes.
 She rode more than two-and-a-half minutes quicker than the entire field – seeing off Duffy who had tried to bridge back.